sidcarter/hash-brownie/README.md

 For testing purposes, you might want to create a self-signed cert or use the included cert.

 ## Creating a self-signed certificate
-You can get the instructions [here](https://www.linux.com/learn/creating-self-signed-ssl-certificates-apache-linux "Self-Signed Certificates")

-Short set of instructions:
+You can follow the instructions from [here](https://www.linux.com/learn/creating-self-signed-ssl-certificates-apache-linux "Self-Signed Certificates") or use the following set of instructions:

 * openssl req -new > localhost.ssl.csr
 * openssl rsa -in privkey.pem -out localhost.key
 * openssl x509 -in new.cert.csr -out new.cert.cert -req -signkey new.cert.key -days NNN

 # For Scaling